This post covers the best things to do in Los Angeles in December.

 A great way to really feel the holiday spirit in a local community is to attend the Manhattan Beach Fireworks.

-There will be music, vendors, and of course, a spectacular firework display on December 10th, 2022.
+There will be music, vendors, and of course, a spectacular fireworks display on December 10th, 2022.

 Santa Monica Santa Pub Crawl